 Americans are fed up with bad customer service and they are willing to pay more to be treated better.
 The good news for small business owners, however, is that 81 percent of consumers think small business delivers better service than big businesses do.

 That’s the discovery of a new survey that finds that, now that the economy is improving, seven in ten Americans are willing to spend an average of 13 percent more with companies they believe provide excellent customer service.
 This is up substantially from 2010, the survey found, when six in ten Americans said they would spend an average of 9 percent more with companies that deliver great service.
+(Young companies could explore how startup CRM software could help with this)

 Despite their desire to spend more for better treatment, Americans don’t believe businesses are doing much to meet their needs -- and in some cases, they are getting very angry about it.